 The best options in Hirafu include Lawson and Seicomart (convenience stores), and Sapporo Drug Store.
 Regular grocery stores are located in Kutchan town, they are called Lucky, MaxValue and Coop.
 Ask us about grocery delivery to make your stay a little easier, and we will have groceries delivered to your lodge, chalet or apartment.

 Where can I use an Onsen?

 In Hirafu, you can pay for entry at the Alpen Hotel and Hirafutei in the upper village, and you can also use the Vale hotel's onsen near the Hirafu intersection (not during Christmas/NY and Chinese New Year).
-Then in Niseko Village, the Hilton offers a walk-in option for outside guests, and if you take the bus to Annupuri you can explore the Grand hotel (mixed-sex outdoor onsen), Kanronomori (you can even book a private onsen here) and many more open to guests.
+Then in Niseko Village, the Hilton offers a walk-in option for outside guests, and if you take the bus to Annupuri you can explore the Grand hotel (mixed-sex outdoor onsen), Kanronomori (you can even book a private onsen here) and many more open to guests in the area.

 Where can I withdraw cash from a credit or debit card?

 Hirafu: There are ATM's in Hirafu with bank withdrawal for international cards, the 7-eleven bank is the most popular as it accepts all cards, but the Lawson and Seicomart convenience stores work for some cards as well.
-Find a 7-eleven ATM inside the entrance to Green Farm Cafe/Hyatt House in Hirafu.
+Find a 7-eleven ATM inside the entrance to Green Farm Cafe/Chatrium hotel in Hirafu.
 There is also an international ATM inside the AYA hotel and inside the 188 building on Hirafu Zaka.